Watch our 48-hour film here!

 "*Cough* help *wheeze* the monkeys have us at ransom" - Amy

 "I keep hearing Monkey noises in my everyday life" - Liam

 "I can't tell if I'm hungry or my tummy hurts" - Fin

 Joining us on the adventure was friends and family - who drew their own monkeys to populate our film.
 Thanks to everyone who came down, whether to hang out or contribute!
 We enjoyed your company and contributions, especially from those who are not naturally artists.

 Right now you'll only be able to watch the film on this blog or our Instagram (where you'll also be able to see a compilation of our progress throughout the 48 hours.
 We plan to tidy up the film a little and put it on the website proper, but for now, here's the version we put together.

 Also, just for fun, here's the whole time lapse condensed into a four-minute run-through of our guests, progress and slow descent into madness.
 We really enjoyed working on it, and it's sure not to be the only lock in we do, so keep in the loop for further updates.

 Special thanks to -

-Michael Chapman, Jake Taylor, Joe Prendergast, Taylor Mitchell, Benjamin Larkworthy, Nic Gordon, Rosie Linder, Hector Mulholland, Ollie Kremer and Kay Riches.
+Michael Chapman, Jake Taylor, Joe Prendergast, Taylor Mitchell, Benjamin Larkworthy, Nic Gordon, Ross Linder, Hector Mulholland, Ollie Kremer and Kay Riches.